Looking for all the best things to do in Dorset for your next British staycation? I’ve got you covered.

 3. Watch a Movie on a Castle

 Dorset’s outdoor cinema at Lulworth Castle, courtesy of the Luna Cinema, might be the coolest cinema experience imaginable.
-Classic movies projected onto a big screen on a 17th-century stone castle.
+Classic movies are projected onto a big screen in front of a 17th-century stone castle.
 I mean, what could be cooler than that?

 4. Kayak the Jurassic Coast

 Our Jurassic Coast is completely unique.
 It’s a 95-mile stretch of coastline running from East Devon to Dorset, where the rocks and fossils reveal 185 million years of history, and where unusual rock formations and dramatic cliffs tower above the sea.
 Could there be a more epic setting for a kayaking trip?
 Rent a kayak and explore solo, or book yourself onto one of the numerous kayaking tours along Dorset’s Jurassic Coast.

 Reputedly one of Dorset’s most haunted spots, Knowlton Church is a ruined stone church at a lonely site near Wimborne.
 The Norman church was built in the 12th century at the centre of a Neolithic ritual henge earthwork (earth and stone circles, like Stonehenge).